thetillhoff/workshop/docs/labs/lab_5/1_hands_on.md

 });
 ```

-That resolves the necessary references.

-In the `lib/ecs-stack.ts` file, the `environment` property is now replaced by the `secrets` property.
+Okay, that resolves the necessary references.
+Next we need to use it and inject the values as environment variables into the ECS task.

-Rename the `environment` property to `secrets` and adjust the variables like in the following lines:
+In the `lib/ecs-stack.ts` file, rename the `environment` property to `secrets` and adjust the variables like in the following lines:

 ```typescript
 // ...